 Charges for the annual audit, if any, shall be paid by the Region.
 The cost of the annual Internal Revenue Service forms preparation, if any, shall be paid by the Region.

-If a Regional Management Team member or committee chair anticipates expenses in excess of annual budgeted amount, said amount must be presented for approval by Regional Management Team.
+If a Regional Management Team member or committee chair anticipates expenses in excess of the annual budgeted amount, said amount must be presented for approval by the Regional Management Team.

 Any additional expenditure, as authorized by the Regional Management Team prior to such expenditures, shall be reimbursed.